Compression Sleeves For Calve and Shin Splints

-They are recommended for everyday use, especially for professionals who are on their feet for periods of time, like teachers, doctors, etc. The lightweight moisture wicking technology reduces sweat build up and doesn't weigh your leg down.
+They are recommended for everyday use, especially for professionals who are on their feet for periods, like teachers, doctors, etc. The lightweight moisture wicking technology reduces sweat build up and doesn't weigh your leg down.

-Day Tip Calf compression sleeves provide graduated compression, with lighter compression at the top of the calf muscle.
-These leg sleeves are ideal for basketball, running and athletic training, but also encouraged for people who work extended shifts on their feet.
+Day Tip Calf compression sleeves provide graduated compression with lighter compression at the top of the calf muscle.
+These leg sleeves are ideal for basketball, running, and athletic training, but also encouraged people who work extended shifts on their feet.